Welcome Help for Divorced Parents

 Each of these options is designed to help parents avoid lengthy and costly court procedures.
 Working with a parenting consultant, PTE or qualified mediator allows parents to focus on resolving critical issues and produce long-term benefits for themselves and their children.

-If you would like to learn more about these alternative dispute resolution processes from an experienced St. Paul parenting consultant attorney, call me at 651-243-6005 or use the contact form to schedule an appointment.
+If you would like to learn more about these alternative dispute resolution (ADR) processes from an experienced St. Paul parenting consultant attorney, call me at 651-243-6005 or use the contact form to schedule an appointment.
+Not sure if this is what will work for you?
+I offer a free initial consultation so that you can get your questions answered.